mitch-pan/oai-cn5g-simple/README.md

 The goal of this repository is to create a simplified 5G Core deployment based on the Open Air Interface (OAI) OPENAIR-CN-5G project.
 Numerous modifications have been made, which are outlined below.

-* HTTP2 is used on all Service Based Interfaces (SBIs)
+* HTTP2 is used on all Service Based Interfaces (SBIs).
+Relevant configmaps with apprpriate values are already set.
-* Some customer images for the SMF and AMF are used
+* Some custom images for the SMF and AMF are used
 * To simplify things, multus is disabled
 * Helper install and uninstall scripts are included, which deploy the helm charts in the correct order